4C-Research-Group/4c-research-group/README.md

 The database is already configured with:

-- ✅ Users table with admin account
+- ✅ Users table with admin account and role-based permissions
 - ✅ Projects table with 5 research projects
 - ✅ Team members table with 11 team members
-- ✅ Blog posts table with sample content
+- ✅ Blog posts table with sample content and tags
-- ✅ Pages table for dynamic content
+- ✅ Pages table for dynamic content management
+- ✅ Comments and likes system for blog posts
+- ✅ Contact page data management
+- ✅ About PI page with rich text content
+- ✅ Join 4C Lab page content

 ### 5. Run Development Server